Jack Warner (football executive)

-Austin "Jack" Warner (born 26 January 1943) is a Trinidadian and Tobagonian politician, businessman, and former football executive.
+Jack Austin Warner (born Austin Warner; 26 January 1943) is a Trinidadian and Tobagonian politician, businessman, and former football executive.
 Warner was Vice President of FIFA and President of CONCACAF until his suspension and eventual resignation from these roles in 2011.
 He is also the former Minister of National Security of Trinidad and Tobago and was an elected member of the country's parliament from 2007 to 2015.
 He was also the owner of Joe Public F.C., a professional football club in Tunapuna, Trinidad and Tobago.
 Warner has been implicated in numerous corruption scandals and was banned for life from football related activities by FIFA in 2015.
 He currently faces extradition to the United States to face corruption charges.

 Warner had been a member of the FIFA Executive Committee since 1983 and CONCACAF President since 1990.
 He was re-elected for a new term in 2011.
 Warner was implicated in numerous corruption allegations dating back to the 1980s.
 On 29 May 2011, Warner and Mohammed bin Hammam were provisionally suspended by the FIFA Ethics Committee pending the outcome of the investigation of corruption allegations against them.
 On 20 June 2011, FIFA announced Warner's resignation from all his positions in international football.

 On 18 April 2013, The Confederation of North, Central American and Caribbean Association Football (CONCACAF) published its Integrity Committee report into Warner, concluding that he had committed fraud against CONCACAF and FIFA.
 In 2015, Warner (along with several other FIFA officials who were arrested in Zurich before the annual FIFA Congress) was charged in the United States with "wire fraud, racketeering, and money laundering."
 Warner is facing extradition to the United States for criminal prosecution.
 On 29 September 2015, the adjudicatory chamber of the Ethics Committee, chaired by Hans-Joachim Eckert, decided to ban him from taking part in any kind of football-related activity at national and international level for life.

 Early life

-Austin "Jack" Warner was born in Rio Claro, south Trinidad, on 26 January 1943.
+Warner was born in Rio Claro, south Trinidad, on 26 January 1943.
 He is one of three brothers and three sisters who were brought up almost single-handedly by their mother Stella.
-After gaining a scholarship from Trinidad Clay Products, he attended the College of St Phillip's and St James, which in 1958 became Presentation College, Chaguanas.
+After gaining a scholarship from Trinidad Clay Products, he attended the College of St Philip and St James, which in 1958 became Presentation College, Chaguanas.
+Warner claimed that a mathematics teacher at St Philip and St James called him a "jackass" and he was teased by classmates who nicknamed him "Jack".
 After attending Teachers Training College, he then graduated with a BA degree from the University of the West Indies at St Augustine, and subsequently earned a Diploma in International Relations from the same institution.

 In 1971, Warner became a teacher at North Eastern College, and was also at this time until 1973 a part-time sociology lecturer at UWI.
 From 1972 until 1993, he was a lecturer in history at the Polytechnic Institute.